UN-OCHA/docstore-site/README.md

 | author | | Yes | The person who created this |
 | allow_duplicates | true | No | Allow duplicate term names |

-Creating fields on a vocabulary is the same process as adding fields to a document type.
+Creating fields on a vocabulary is the same process as adding fields to a document type, but add `api/vocabularies/{id}/fields`

 ## Terms